 Degrees & Certificates

-Pharmacy Technician certificate curriculum is a nine month sequential program accredited by the Pharmacy Technician Accreditation Commission (ASHP/ACPE accredited), with entry in the Fall Quarter only.
-This program prepares students for pharmacy technician positions in hospitals, nursing homes, retail, home health care and public and government agencies.
+The Advanced Level Pharmacy Technician certificate curriculum is a nine month sequential program accredited by the Pharmacy Technician Accreditation Commission (ASHP/ACPE accredited), with entry in the Fall Quarter only.
+This program prepares students for pharmacy technician positions in a variety of pharmacy settings--hospitals, nursing homes, community/retail, home health care and public and government agencies.
 Graduates will be awarded a Certificate of Achievement and are qualified to apply and register with California State Board of Pharmacy as a Pharmacy Technician.
 Registration is a legal requirement in order to work as a Pharmacy Technician.

 An optional two-year expanded Pharmacy Technician Associate in Science degree program is also available which includes general education.
 This two-year course sequence offers the student the ability to transfer to a four-year college or to enter the job market with additional technical and theoretical background.

 -Graduates will demonstrate pharmaceutical knowledge, clinical skills and values necessary to practice as a competent pharmacy technician in both community/retail and hospital pharmacy settings.

 -Graduates will demonstrate competency with entry-level clinical skills in accordance with ASHP/ACPE accreditation requirements.

 Pharmacy technician opportunities are available in community/retail pharmacies, hospitals, home health care, mail order, nursing homes, long term care, health insurance companies, veterinary clinics, and public and government medical facilities.

 - Certificate(s): 52

 Optional Associate Degree Requirements: